-The 2020 change of value notices were mailed to Douglas County real property owners on Friday, February 28.
-Property owners wanting to contest their value will need to fill out the appeal request form on the back of the change of value notice and return it to this office no later than Monday, March 30 at 5 p.m. to request an informal meeting with the appraiser's office.
-Informal meetings will begin the week of March 23.
-All of the hearings will once again be held in the basement of the county courthouse at 1100 Massachusetts.
-The number of informal meetings held in the spring of 2019 was 779 compared to 651 in 2018.
-There were 976 in 2017; 497 in 2016; 788 in 2015; 783 appeals in 2014 but only 409 informal hearings in 2013.
-In 2012 there were 1,101; 2011 had 1,229; 848 in 2010.
+The 2021 change of value notices were mailed to Douglas County real property owners on Friday, February 26.
+Property owners wanting to contest their value will need to fill out the appeal request form on the back of the change of value notice and return it to this office no later than Tuesday, March 30 at 5 p.m. to request an informal meeting with the appraiser's office.
+Informal meetings will begin the week of March 22.
+All of the hearings will be conducted by telephone.
+The Appraiser's Office will contact appellants at an appointed time.
+Documentation should be provided prior to the meeting, if possible.
+The number of informal meetings held in the spring of 2020 was 770 compared to 779 in 2019.